sdingcn/clo/README.md

 ```

 The distinguished feature of clo is serializing
-the current program state as a string.
+the program state as a string.
 The built-in function `.forkstate` returns
-a string encoding the program state,
+a string encoding the current state,
 and when the state is resumed using `.eval` it starts
 right after the `.forkstate` call but with a return value of Void type.
 This resembles Linux's `fork`, Lisp's `call/cc`, etc.